aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_fee.md

 <a name="0x1_transaction_fee_EALREADY_COLLECTING_FEES"></a>

-When gas fees are already being collected and the struct holding information about collected amounts is already published.
+Gas fees are already being collected and the struct holding information about collected amounts is already published.